 From a marketing perspective, we know that videos sell like nothing else.
 However, they cost money to produce.
 This is money that we do not have at the early stages of our businesses.
 Does this mean that you cannot make effective marketing videos on a budget?
 Of course not!

-Here are three simple tips on how you can make effective marketing videos on a budget:
+Here are three simple tips on how you can make effective persuader videos on a budget: Remember, this isn’t something you have to break the bank over!

 1. Lose the script